BLCM/bl3mods/Apocalyptech/README.md

   to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
 Perhaps someday GBX will overhaul how slamming works in BL3.
+- `gen_arbitrary_partlocks.py` - This is actually just an interactive
+  CLI-based mod-generation script which, when given an item/weapon balance as the one argument, will let you choose parts to either partlock or exclude entirely.
+This could've theoretically been used to generate my No Projected Shields or No Slam Artifacts mods, though this script was written after those two.
+Very much an oddity; I didn't even really have a use case for it when I wrote it.

 ## Customization Tweaks